GoogleCloudPlatform/cloudml-samples/census/README.md

 Virtual environments are strongly suggested, but not required.
-Installing this sample's dependencies in a new virtual environment allows you to run the sample without changing global python packages on your system.
+Installing this sample's dependencies in a new virtual environment allows you to run the sample locally without changing global python packages on your system.

 There are two options for the virtual environments: